-Six Nations Table 2018 – Who is leading the way and who is struggling?
+Six Nations Table 2019 – Who is leading the way and who is struggling?

-Who is leading the way in the 2018 Six Nations, be sure to check out the up to date table of who is top of the pile
+Who is leading the way in the 2019 Six Nations, be sure to check out the up-to-date table of who is top of the pile

-With the first fixtures of the 2018 Six Nations happening this weekend will we be updating this post after each round of games to make sure that you know who is leading the way.

 Six Nation Fixtures Country by Country